Coop's Use Of Marketing Gamification In Customer Relationship Management

 Throughout 2018, people played games in their Coop app 10 million times.

-1 million samples were picked up in stores.
+1 million samples were picked up in stores in 2018.

 If a customer collects a prize, the numbers show that the average customer spends up to 39% more than those not participating in the game campaigns.